-Actuarial Assumptions - The total pension liabilities in the June 30, 2020 actuarial valuations were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liabilities in the June 30, 2021 actuarial valuations were determined using the following actuarial assumptions:

-Valuation Date June 30, 2020
+June 30, 2021

-Measurement Date June 30, 2021
+June 30, 2022

-Actuarial Cost Method Entry-Age
+Entry-Age

 Normal Cost

 Method

-Actuarial Assumptions:

-Discount Rate 7.15%

-Inflation 2.50%

-Payroll Growth 2.75%
+6.90%

+2.30%

+2.80%

-Projected Salary Increase (1)
+(1)

-Investment Rate of Return 7.15% (2)
+6.8% (2)

-Mortality (3)
+(3)

-(1) Varies by entry age and service

-(2) Net of pension plan investment expenses, including inflation

-(3) Derived using CalPERS' membership data for all funds
+- (1) Varies by entry age and service - (2) Net of pension plan investment expenses, including inflation - (3) Derived using CalPERS' membership data for all funds

-Discount Rate - The discount rate used to measure the total pension liability was 7.15 percent for each Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 6.9 percent for each Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15 percent discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 6.9 percent discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 6.9 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The cash flows used in the testing were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.